India: Are 'anti-Muslim' attacks becoming the norm? | DW | 07.12.2021

 He added that the Indian press has exposed that "protracted, low-intensity conflicts" are "quite visible on the face of civil society."

 "The whole definition of self is largely taking place on ethnic and religious lines and then it's the question of 'us' versus 'them'.
-There is a cultural/religious confrontation…There is religious aggressiveness," Aeijaz told DW.
+There is a cultural/religious confrontation…There is religious aggressiveness," Aeijaz said.

 Most communal violence incidents in recent years were carried out by fringe Hindu organizations, such as Bajrang Dal.